The Teaching of British Values at Quilters Junior School

 - mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

-As a school, we will continue to promote these values and will ensure children understand what they entail.
-We aim to prepare children for their future and teaching strong values is integral to our school ethos.
-All children, regardless of their ability, are encouraged and empowered to have pride in themselves, their own actions and choices and their friends, class and school.
+As a school, we continue to promote these values and will ensure children understand what they entail.
+We aim to prepare children for their future as an active member of society and teaching strong values is integral to our school ethos.

 We are always looking to establish links with local services, faith groups and organisations, so if you would be interested in sharing / presenting to our children linked to the above British Values, please contact our SMSC lead, Miss Dike, who can be located in the Infant School most days.